Artemisia O’bi, M.A.

 Teachers and training

 I am drawn to the expansive teachings and theories of classical Chinese medicine.
-I have taken courses and trainings with Dr. Jeffrey Yuen, Dr. Heiner Fruehauf, Andrew Sterman, Ann Cecil-Sterman, L.Ac., Dr. Evan Rabinowitz, and Thomas Avery Garran, Ph.D. and continue to learn from these teachers.
+I have taken courses and trainings with Dr. Jeffrey Yuen, Dr. Heiner Fruehauf, Andrew Sterman, Ann Cecil-Sterman, L.Ac., Dr. Evan Rabinowitz, and Thomas Avery Garran, Ph.D., and I continue to study with these teachers.

 Background in cognitive and psychological research

-Before training in Chinese medicine, I spent the first season of my professional life in empirical psychological research.
-I hold a B.S. in cognitive science and a B.A. in philosophy from Indiana University, where I worked on projects involving the role of the body in abstract reasoning and the math involved in traditionally feminine crafts.
+Before training in Chinese medicine, I spent the first ten years of my adult life working in empirical psychological research.
+I hold a B.S. in cognitive science and a B.A. in philosophy from Indiana University, where I worked on projects involving the role of the physical body in abstract reasoning and the math involved in traditionally feminine crafts.
 I spent a few years in industry research with education tech start-ups and as part of the Behavioral Economics Group at Disney Research & Imagineering.
-I started my Ph.D. in psychology at the University of Chicago with a primary focus on self-transcendence and children’s experiences of awe.
-Through this research, I became more inspired to work directly with people in the world.
-I earned an M.A. in psychology while at UChicago and then stepped away from the doctoral program in response to a stronger pull toward the healing and creative arts.
+I started my Ph.D. in psychology at the University of Chicago with a primary focus on self-transcendent emotions and children’s experiences of awe.
+Through this research, and after so many years in academic labs, I became increasingly inspired to study individual transformation and emotion in naturalistic settings.
+I earned an M.A. in psychology while at UChicago and then stepped away from the doctoral program to explore these ideas in the interesting and messy world of clinical practice.
+The study of emotions has remained central to my work.
 You can find more about some of the research projects I’ve been involved with here

 inner village health